josiasbudaydeveloper/LuizTools-Node.js-MongoDB/Module 3 - WebAPI Restful/README.md

 Here you will find how to install and run this project on your machine

 ## Installation
-Open your project in a terminal/prompt, then follow this steps:
+Open your project in a terminal or prompt, then follow this steps:

 1. Install the application dependencies
 ```
 $ npm install
 ```
 2. Start the application's server
 ```
 $ npm start
 ```

 ## These are the routes of the application:
 ##### GET: http://localhost:3000 - Index

-### All routes below require login
+> **All routes below require login**
+>
-How?
+> How?
-1. In the body of your request, create and set the Authorization property to 6d7390e4-2ab6-47d3-9c3e-80b0200386bf
+> 1. In the body of your request, create and set the Authorization property to 6d7390e4-2ab6-47d3-9c3e-80b0200386bf
-2. This is the key of the API, disponible in "data\keys.json"
+> 2. This is the key of the API, disponible in "data\keys.json"
-3. Now you are logged and can use the application.
+> 3. Now you are logged and can use the application.
+>
 > About the POST and PUT routes, we need to follow a scheme to pass in the validation system.
 >
 > All users must be and JSON with the follow values (in lowercase):